Nov 21, 2024

 Baccalaureate Degree

 • Completion of a baccalaureate degree in any discipline from a regionally accredited institution.
 Applicants are required to achieve a minimum of a 3.00 grade point average (GPA) on a 4.00 scale.
-Individuals with a undergraduate (UG) GPA lower than a minimum of a 3.00 will be considered if they achieve a 3.5 GPA in the last 60 hours of their UG degree.
+Individuals with an undergraduate GPA lower than a minimum of a 3.00 will be considered if they achieve a 3.20 GPA or above in the last 60 hours of their undergraduate degree.

 • Degree must be completed before the student begins the OTD program.
 Students must submit a final official transcript to the program indicating degree completion.